-The combination of cold winter air, ventilation, and excessive heating.
+It is the combination of cold winter air, ventilation, and excessive heating.

 Cold air contains less humidity than warm air.
-For example, a cubic meter of 20°C air at 100% relative humidity contains 20g of water, whereas the same volume at 0°C contains only 5g.
+For example, a cubic meter of 20°C air at 100% relative humidity includes 20g of water, whereas the same volume at 0°C contains only 5g.
 Science again!

-The role of ventilation and heating in decreasing humidity
+The role of ventilation and heating in decreasing humidity levels